bancorprotocol/fastlane-bot/FAQ.md

 ### **6. Addressing 'Gas Required Exceeds Allowance' Error in the Fastlane Bot**
 - **Question:** What steps should be taken if the bot displays a 'gas required exceeds allowance' error during transaction building?
-- **Answer:** The most common cause of this is not having enough ETH on the address used by the bot to execute transactions.
+- **Answer:** This error can have several causes, the most common of which is simply that the transaction is expected to revert.
+Another cause of this can be not having enough ETH on the address used by the bot to execute transactions.

 ### **7. Addressing 'Reverted SafeMath: subtraction overflow' Error in the Fastlane Bot**
 - **Question:** I see the error: "Reverted SafeMath: subtraction overflow" when my bot tries to build a transaction, what's wrong?